vanHeemstraSystems/home-networking/300/100/400/100/600/200/README.md

 # 200 - Running Cursor on the Remote Mac Mini

-To access Cursor running on your Mac Mini from your iPad:

-1. Connect to Mac Mini:
+## Using Screens to Access Mac Mini

-   - Open Remote.it in your iPad's web browser
+### Quick Connect
+1. Open Screens on your iPad
-   - Find your Mac Mini in the devices list
+2. Select your Mac Mini from the discovered computers list
-   - Click "Connect" to start a remote session
-   - When prompted, enter your Mac credentials
+3. Enter your Mac credentials when prompted

-2. Using Cursor:
-   - Once connected, you'll see your Mac Mini's desktop
+4. You'll now see your Mac Mini's desktop

+### Using Cursor Through Screens
-   - Launch Cursor if it's not already running
+1. Once connected, launch Cursor if it's not already running
-   - You can now use Cursor as if you were at your Mac
+2. You can now use Cursor as if you were at your Mac

 ### Tips for iPad Usage
 - Use a Bluetooth keyboard for better coding experience
 - Enable iPad's landscape mode for more screen space
-- Use iPad gestures for navigation:
+- Use Screens' touch gestures:
   - Two-finger scroll
   - Pinch to zoom
-  - Three-finger swipe for copy/paste
+  - Three-finger swipe for shortcuts
-- Consider using iPad's Split View to keep documentation open alongside your remote session
+- Consider using iPad's Split View to keep documentation open

 ### Troubleshooting
-- If the screen appears too small, adjust the display scaling in your Mac's System Settings
+- If the screen appears too small, adjust the display scaling in Screens' settings
 - If keyboard input isn't working, check if the remote session has focus
 - For better performance, ensure both devices have strong internet connections

 MORE ...